pink-gorilla/gg4clj/README.md

 # gg4clj

+R ggplot wrapper for Clojure, ported to PinkGorilla Workbook.

+## History
+- Original source is from JonyEpsilon: https://github.com/JonyEpsilon/gg4clj
+- We forked from a more up-to-date fork from https://github.com/quan-nh/gg4clj

 gg4clj is a lightweight wrapper to make it easy to use R's ggplot2 library from Clojure.
 It provides a straightforward way to express R code as Clojure data, including easy mapping between Clojure data and R's data.frame, and some plumbing to send this code to R and recover the rendered graphics.
 It also provides a Gorilla REPL renderer plugin to allow